rsdoiel/immersive/INSTALL.md

 ## Step 1

 Here is a script I used to setup my dev environment on a fresh Raspbbery Pi.
 You can run it from your user account.
-I recommend making sure the *Pi* or *root* accounts remain available incease you break something while doing development.
+I recommend making sure the *pi* or *root* accounts remain available incease you break something while doing development.

 The following will only need to be done once to get the right Raspbian Packages installed.